nikhilaravi/learn-node/README.md

 This installs the modules listed in your package.json to the node_modules folder.

 Remember to add `node_modules` to your `.gitignore` file so you don't push all the node module files up to Github!
+Remember, the package.json is all someone would need to run your project.

 Once the package is in node_modules, you can use it in your code.